 That’s it.
 Your device is successfully unrooted.

-We can unroot Android manually by using ES File Explorer and here are the steps.
+We can unroot Android manually by using ES File Explorer app and here are the steps:

 That’s it.
 Your device should be unrooted.

 I hope that you’ve successfully unrooted your Android phone.
-Check your Android device with the Root Check app to ensure that your device is fully unrooted or not.
+I suggest you to check out this article to find out your device is fully unrooted or not.